-As at 31 October 2022, the Board consisted of two Executive Directors and six Non-Executive Directors who provide the appropriate mix of skills and professional expertise required.
-Prior to 24 February 2022, there were five Non-Executive Directors.
+As at 31 October 2023, the Board consisted of two Executive Directors and six Non-Executive Directors who provide the appropriate mix of skills and professional expertise required.

-Table 3 refers to all Directorships held by the Board as at 31 October 2022:
+Table 3 refers to all Directorships held by the Board as at 31 October 2023:

-Table 3: Board Directorships as at 31 October 2022
+Table 3: Board Directorships as at 31 October 2023

-The Board has five key Board Committees (figure 1) with the Information Technology ('IT') Committee formed on 21 April 2022.
+The Board has five key Board Committees (figure 1).
 The Board reviews the composition of the Committees and their Terms of Reference annually to ensure they remain relevant and up to date.
 The Terms of Reference are available on request from the Society's Secretary and on the Society's website at www.srbs.co.uk.